Last Updated on 12/08/2025

 2. Google May Take Manual Action Against You

 This occurs when a human reviewer determines that one or more of your website’s pages violate Google’s standards.
-This might cause your website’s traffic to collapse, which would be difficult to recover.
+This could cause your website’s traffic to collapse, making it difficult to recover.
 Your website can be deleted from Google.

 However, manual link spam operations are pretty uncommon today.
-Google is becoming more skilled at disregarding spam or poor links.
+Google is becoming increasingly skilled at identifying and disregarding spam or poor-quality links.

 How to Buy Backlinks Safely?